 The more Americans fail to learn their history and appreciate their God-given liberty, the more America itself will move away from our founding principles.
 This has very negative consequences that can be seen in more modern times.

-The Vietnam Veterans Memorial in Washington, D.C. includes the names of 58,320 brave Americans killed during the war.
+The Vietnam Veterans Memorial in Washington, D.C., includes the names of 58,320 brave Americans killed during the war.

-The Vietnam War from 1964-1975 was a tumultuous and emotional time in our history.
-While peaceful protests and opposition to any war have always been part of the American tradition and guaranteed under the First Amendment, some aspects of American’s behavior in opposition to the Vietnam War crossed lines never before seen in America.
+The Vietnam War from 1964 to 1975 was a tumultuous and emotional time in our history.
+While peaceful protests and opposition to any war have always been part of the American tradition and guaranteed under the First Amendment, some aspects of behavior in opposition to the Vietnam War crossed lines never before seen in America.
 The first was the burning of the American flag as a form of protest.
 Although the Supreme Court ruled this was protected speech, burning the flag was almost unheard of before this.

 Some individual Americans also did something that should be universally condemned and largely has been ever since.
 They used their own freedom to protest American soldiers as they came home from Vietnam.
 The war was difficult to fight because enemy forces blended into their population.
 There were some isolated incidents of American soldiers killing unarmed civilians.
 Hollywood has gone out of its way to portray these incidents as commonplace.
 They were not.
 The overwhelming majority of soldiers who fought in Vietnam did so with great honor.
 An infantryman in Vietnam averaged two hundred and forty days a year of combat under demanding circumstances, often not knowing who the enemy was.
 As a reference, a World War II infantryman averaged ten days of combat a year.

-Che Guevara should be universally condemned
+Che Guevara should be universally condemned.

 During this time, someone had the idea to put a communist named Che Guevara on a t-shirt.
 This was supposed to mean you were a “revolutionary.”
 The real Che Guevara was a mass murderer who helped tyrant Fidel Castro enslave Cuba.
 He has no place being honored on a t-shirt or anywhere else.
 But this happens when people don’t know their history.
 They have no idea who that man on the t-shirt is.

 Statues of Christopher Columbus have been the most commonly attacked and removed.
 While a more extensive examination of Columbus is required, think about this for a moment.
-In 1492, he undertook a voyage into the unknown, using primitive and inaccurate maps, where being lost at sea wasn’t just a possibility, it was the most likely outcome.
+In 1492, he undertook a voyage into the unknown, using primitive and inaccurate maps, where being lost at sea wasn’t just a possibility; it was the most likely outcome.
 He reunited people on earth who had had no contact with each other for thousands of years.
 Many believe this was the most important singular event in human history.

-While there should be debate on how Columbus should be recognized, for those such as Howard Zinn, Columbus represents Western Civilization itself.
+While there should be a debate on how Columbus should be recognized, for those such as Howard Zinn, Columbus represents Western Civilization itself.
 According to Zinn, the primary legacy of Columbus and the subsequent European migration to the New World is only one of “stolen land” and “genocide.”

-A country needs heroes and the United States is full of them.
+A country needs heroes, and the United States is full of them.
 We need more statues of heroes, not fewer.
 Once a nation begins to take down statues that have stood for generations, there will always be someone who argues the need to take down another.
 This has no logical end until every statue of every consequential American has been removed.
 Eventually, generations of young Americans will not know anything about the historical figures or events represented by those statues.
 This is the point of those leading the charge.
 Destroy the past so you can change the present.
 Into what exactly?
 Into a model far removed from the one established in 1776 and one far closer to the oppressive models that have plagued societies throughout history.

 The Path Forward

-Everything starts with education.
-Unbiased, non-agenda-driven, fact-based education that stresses the best aspects of America but doesn’t ignore the worst.
+Everything starts with education—unbiased, non-agenda-driven, fact-based education that stresses the best aspects of America but doesn’t ignore the worst.
 Young people need to be able to compare our history and country with other countries.
 They need to understand the evils of totalitarian ideologies such as communism, socialism, Marxism, fascism, or any other ideology in which the very few suppress the destiny of the many.

 This doesn’t mean censorship or lack of debate.
 The response to speech or ideas you don’t like is more speech and more ideas, not silencing those with whom you disagree.
 Historians are always evaluating historical figures and events as new materials are discovered about them, and new discussions about these individuals and events should be encouraged.